Hindi Language 3

 Objectives and learning outcomes of the module

-The objectives of the course are to equip students with:
+The objectives of the module are to equip students with:

 - the ability to understand straightforward Hindi spoken at near-normal speed and converse on everyday topics with reasonable accuracy and fluency

 - the ability to understand Hindi as spoken in a range of media

 - the ability to read/translate/summarize/extract information from straightforward authentic texts written in Hindi